The Difference Between Cash-Out Refinance And Home Equity Loan

 What Is A Home Equity Loan?

 Unlike a cash-out refinance, a home equity loan doesn’t replace the mortgage you currently have.
 Instead, it’s a second mortgage with a separate payment.
 For this reason, home equity loans tend to have higher interest rates than first mortgages.
-Rocket Mortgage® is now offering The Home Equity Loan, which is available for primary and secondary homes.
+Rocket Mortgage® is now offering the Home Equity Loan, which is available for primary and secondary homes.

-How It Works
+How This Equity Loan Works

-- You borrow against the equity in your home.
+• You borrow against the equity in your home.
 Both these loans use your home as collateral, which means you can get lower interest rates for cash-out refinances and home equity loans than other types of loans.

-- You usually can’t take 100% equity from your home.
+• You usually can’t take 100% equity from your home.
 Most lenders and loan types require borrowers to leave some equity in the home.

-Differences Between Home Equity Loans Vs. Refinances
+What Are The Differences Between Home Equity Loans Vs. Refinances?

-- Cash-out refinances have better interest rates.
-Since cash-out refinances are first loans (meaning they’ll be paid first in the case of a foreclosure, bankruptcy or judgment), they typically have lower interest rates.
+• Cash-out refinances have better interest rates.
+Since cash-out refinances are first loans – meaning they’ll be paid first in the case of a foreclosure, bankruptcy or judgment – they typically have lower interest rates.

 When A Home Equity Loan Makes Sense

-If refinancing your mortgage would force you to get a significantly higher interest rate, it might make sense to look at alternatives like home equity loans.
+If refinancing your mortgage would force you to get a significantly higher interest rate, it might make sense to look at alternatives, like home equity loans.
 However, the higher interest rate on the home equity loan might not be worth it either.
 It’s important to crunch the numbers to determine if a home equity loan makes sense for you.
-You may also want to look into a home equity line of credit (HELOC) to determine whether a HELOC or cash-out refi makes more sense for you.

 When A Cash-Out Refinance Makes Sense